sebastiansulinski/cascading-dropdown/README.md

 // method to be called on each 'change' event of the select without the 'data-final' attribute nonFinalCallback                : function(trigger, props, data, self) {},

+// method to be caleld on each 'change' event of the select without the 'data-final' attribute without value nonFinalEmptyCallback           : function(trigger, props, self) {},

 // method to be called on 'change' event of the select with the 'data-final' attribute finalCallback                   : function(trigger, props, data, self) {},

+// method to be called on 'change' event of the select with the 'data-final' attribute without value finalEmptyCallback              : function(trigger, props, self) {},

 // method call when json response was not successful { success : false }.
 // It takes the error message plus the all data returned back with the call